jenting/compare-drugstore-price/README.md

     go get github.com/hsiaoairplane/compare-drugstore-price

-## Crawling

-The crawling steps:
-1) Send HTTP GET request with parameter query name to multiple drugstores' URL with goroutine
-2) Parse all the products' name and price from HTTP GET response HTML content
-3) Return the product name, product price, and shop name back to client
+Then run the project:

+    ./run.sh

-## Crawling with in-memory cache (w/ timeout mechanism)
+## Crawling with in-memory cache (with timeout mechanism)

 The crawling steps:
 1) Get the query name, product name, product price, shop name, and update time from in-memory cache